KingrogKDR/Craw/README.md

-# A Developer-Focused Web Crawler from Scratch (Single-Node Architecture in Go)
+# A Developer-Focused Web Crawler from Scratch

 A Go-based crawler that turns the web’s scattered developer knowledge into structured, discoverable data.